Adam513-Ello/Final_Project_SDEV220/Final-Project-Status-Report.md

 ***Tasks***
 * Perform meticulous testing of all app features to identify and resolve any issues or bugs.
 * Ensure compatability for different web browsers
-* Address and revise any app performance issues to enhance speed and effciency
+* Address and revise any app performance issues to enhance speed and efficiency